Putting Flat $\Lambda$CDM In The (Redshift) Bin: Conclusions

-Regardless, all observables show signatures of evolution to higher values of $\Omega_m$ between low and high redshifts, in line with our expectations that they can be displaced from Planck values. {Neglecting selection effects, and more general systematics, across multiple observables (SN, cosmic chronometers, BAO, QSOs)}, this supports the idea that the flat $\Lambda$CDM model is a dynamical model where its fitting parameters, which should be constants, evolve in (cosmic) time.
-This cautions that cosmological tensions may be an outcome of the flawed assumption that $(H_0, \Omega_m)$ are unique within flat $\Lambda$CDM.
-Our analysis can be revisited as data quality improves, e. g. \cite{Malekjani:2023dky}.
+Objectively, all observables show signatures of evolution to lower $H_0$ values and higher $\Omega_m$ values between low and high redshifts, in line with mock expectations that they can be easily displaced from Planck values. {Neglecting selection effects and more general systematics across multiple observables (SNe, cosmic chronometers, BAO, QSOs)}, this supports the idea that the flat $\Lambda$CDM model is a dynamical model where fitting parameters, which should be constants, evolve in (cosmic) time.
+This cautions that cosmological tensions may be an outcome of the flawed assumption that $(H_0, \Omega_m)$ are unique within flat $\Lambda$CDM. {In short, the $\Lambda$CDM model appears to have broken down; no model of physical interest should make different predictions at different epochs.
+If substantiated, this settles the systematics versus missing physics debate on $\Lambda$CDM tensions.
+The outcome may not be so surprising.
+What is being tested is, given the current quality of high redshift $z \gtrsim 1$ data, whether exclusively high redshift data can recover the Planck values.
+Our findings are apparently no, but this conclusion may be reversed as high redshift data improves, thereby throwing a lifeline to a $\Lambda$CDM model besmirched by persistent tensions.}

+{Finally we note that one could attempt to interpret these findings in terms of an underdensity in the Universe at the scale of a few Gpc, e. g. \cite{Ding:2019mmw, Haslbauer:2023vyf}.\footnote{{See also \cite{Shanks:2018rka, Kenworthy:2019qwq, Haslbauer:2020xaa, Cai:2020tpy, Camarena:2022iae} for claims and counterclaims regarding the ability of smaller voids to resolve $H_0$ tension.}} However, before doing so, it is imperative to check if matter is \textit{observationally} pressureless \footnote{{Theoretically, it is pressureless, but observation and theory need not agree.}}.
+Note, the (flat) $\Lambda$CDM model is so simple that DE and matter sectors are coupled through a single parameter $\Omega_m$, and it is prudent to confirm that $\Omega_m h^2$ is not evolving in high redshift bins before making further deductions.
+More concretely, one needs to check that the Hubble parameter scales as $H(z) \sim 100 \sqrt{\Omega_m h^2} (1+z)^b$ with constant $\Omega_m h^2$ and $b = \frac{3}{2}$ in high redshift bins.
+If either constant evolves, this contradicts the assumption that matter is pressureless.}